Culinary Arts Management

 State of the Art Facility

 Illinois Central College knows that in order to keep up with a rapidly growing industry like culinary arts it is important to have the right tools.
 Therefore, students work in an environment designed to replicate a professional kitchen.
-Here they receive a lot more one on one attention than they might find at other schools.
+Here they receive a lot more one-on-one attention than they might find at other colleges.

 “We spend a lot of time working on ideas and techniques to make chefs’ lives easier and to make the quality of the food better.
 ICC provides students with a lot of state of the art equipment.
 I think we are on the cutting edge of culinary schools.” – Keith Shank

-With all the amazing and diverse career paths in the food service industry, now is the time to turn your passion for food into the career that you always wanted.
-Cooking professionally is a challenging career field, but if you have a passion and drive to be a part of an incredibly large industry in American society then ICC will give you the tools needed to hit the ground running in a very rewarding career.
+Cooking professionally is a challenging career field, but if you have a passion and drive, then ICC will give you the tools needed to be successful in a very rewarding career.

 Illinois Central College’s Culinary Arts Management Program also includes: